HelioMesquita/Swiftmazing/README.md

 For each scheme in project run some tests targets
 * The Visual scheme runs the snapshots tests for all views and view controllers
-* The Infrastructure scheme runs the unit tests using Quick and Nimble for all network tests
+* The Infrastructure scheme runs the unit tests for all network tests
 * The Swiftmazing scheme runs the unit tests using Quick and Nimble for all bussiness and presentation rules
 * The SwiftmazingMock scheme runs the functional tests using KIF in a mocked application